Are You an Accident Waiting to Happen?

 But if you, like most people, have accumulated years of poor posture and movement habits, you may have layers and layers of imbalances to work through.

-Not only that, but muscle imbalances in one layer may lead to the development of muscle imbalances in other layers.
-For some people, this makes the task of re-establishing balance through their body seem daunting, indeed.
+Add to this the fact that muscle imbalances in one layer may lead to muscle imbalances in other layers, the task of reestablishing balance through your body may seem daunting, indeed.

 I have a bit of good news.

 Muscle balance related pain and dysfunction are often mistaken for more structural damage.
-But generally that’s not the case.
+Generally, though, that’s not the case.

 To start balancing your muscles, get my Kindle book, How to Move the Pain Out of Your Body: A Woman's Holistic Guide to Easing Out of Pain and Getting Strong Again.